nicolasmbronner/blog-web-app-v2/docs/technical.md

 3. **Reusable Components**
    - `article-item.ejs` represents a single article in list views
+     - Each title is a clickable link to the article detail page
      - Each component receives only the data it needs to render
      - Contextual display decisions happen in the component based on passed variables

 4. **Data Flow**
    - Controllers prepare all necessary data before rendering